fssa-batch3/bhavanasi.ramalinga__web_project/README.md

     2. Navigate to the account page.
     3. View the account details such as name, email, and address.
     4. click the edit button.
-    4. and Click the logout button to come out of the website.
 - Expected Result:
   - The user can view their account details.